lrsjng/mkr/README.md

 [![license][license-img]][github] [![web][web-img]][web] [![github][github-img]][github] [![npm][npm-img]][npm]
 [![version][npm-v-img]][npm] [![downloads][npm-dm-img]][npm] [![dependencies status][gemnasium-img]][gemnasium] [![build status][travis-img]][travis]

-Target and task based build tool.
-This node module is ment to be installed locally.
-For a command line trigger have a look at [`mkr-global`][mkr-global].
+Target and task based build tool for Node.js.
+It is meant to be installed locally.
+For a command line trigger have a look at [mkr-global][mkr-global].

 ## Install